ezioda004/benchmark-socketio-uwebsockets/README.md

 ### Conclusion
 uWebSockets is able to handle 5x more connections than socketio at 100% node CPU capacity with smaller memory footprint and sending 5x more messages per second.
-We havent talked about node process RAM usage, for uWebSockets it's not a problem, the heap usage always remain <200 MB which is expected since all socket connections are handled in the C++ layer.
+We haven't talked about node process RAM usage, for uWebSockets it's not a problem, the heap usage always remains <200 MB which is expected since all socket connections are handled in the C++ layer.
 For socketio, the heap usage is around 1.5GB which is directly proportional to the number of connections.
 This is because socketio is handling all the connections in the nodejs process.